kirankumarnc/30DaysOfPython/README.md

 # 🚀 30 Days of Python Challenge

 Welcome to my **#30DaysOfPython** learning journey!
-For the next 30 days, I'll be learning and practicing Python daily — from the basics to intermediate topics — and sharing my progress here and on [LinkedIn](#).
+For the next 30 days, I'll be learning and practicing Python daily — from the basics to intermediate topics — and sharing my progress here and on [LinkedIn](https://www.linkedin.com/in/kirankumarnc/)

 ---